 We’ve also had trouble with push notifications, and, for some unknown reason, this feature didn’t work as promised.

 The most significant drawback of Skydrop’s mobile application is the inability to pause or resume the watering process.

-The water saving section also glitches and doesn’t operate as it should.
-It regularly shows different amounts of gallons, so can’t be relied on.
+The water-saving section also glitches and doesn’t operate as it should.
+It regularly shows different amounts of gallons, so it can’t be relied on.

-Lastly, in the zones section, you can view the latest activity, and Skydrop also displays when the next watering cycle starts.
+Lastly, you can view the latest activity in the zones section, and Skydrop also displays when the next watering cycle starts.